 Well, you understand as a parent that never before has your topic of conversation been focused so much around poo, vomit, sleep times, lack of sleep, milestones … and breastfeeding.
 Many of us have only ever known that a woman gets pregnant, gives birth, and then a few days later her milk comes in.
 Simple yeah?
 Maybe not as simple for some of us.
 For those who have struggled to establish a milk supply and yet want to breastfeed, it’s tough going.

 You may have been told about lactation biscuits and the wonderful outcomes for breastfeeding that these little gems can produce.
 The results are brought on by 3 main ingredients: brewer’s yeast, linseed meal, and rolled oats.

-Below is a marvelous recipe that despite the long list of ingredients, it requires only a bit of preparation, cooks very quickly (in fact is easy to burn if you forget about them), and the biscuits are absolutely scrumptious.
+Below is a marvelous recipe that despite the long list of ingredients, it requires only a bit of preparation, cooks very quickly (in fact is easy to burn them if you don’t watch them carefully), and the biscuits are absolutely scrumptious.
 These biscuits are packed with high fibrous ingredients which fill you up nicely if you are a bit snackish throughout the day or even during those middle-of-the-night feeds.

 We hope you enjoy this recipe as much as we do and, most importantly, we hope it produces great results for you.